✓

 Code

-// Aspirational: bare phantom state referenced OUTSIDE its declaring module must
+// Negative: a bare phantom state referenced OUTSIDE its declaring module does

 //